Pixelrella/FlappyBird/Readme.txt

-Readme for awesome flappy bird clone 3000
+Awesome flappy bird clone 3000
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+The code and assets are based on a udemy tutorial (https://www.udemy.com/make-mobile-games-like-a-pro-using-unity-game-engine/learn/v4/overview).

 - Infinite Backgrounds:
 The Pipes and ground game objects are picked up and repositioned when the camera passes the screen.
 (HorizonalCollector.cs, PipeCollector.cs)